vseanclark/MCW-Azure-security-and-management/Hands-on lab/HOL step-by-step - Azure security and management.md

         ![Add Saved Search blade fields are set to the previously defined settings.](images/Lab-guide/image154.png "Add Saved Search blade")

-16. Click **OK.**
+16. Select **OK.**

-1. Let's explore some more sample queries.
+17. Let's explore some more sample queries.
 These are taken from the repository at <https://github.com/MicrosoftDocs/LogAnalyticsExamples/tree/master/log-analytics>.

     Replace the current query with the following:
     ```